kunalbidkar/Story-Maps-Training-Project-1/README.md

 This application consists of Bootstrap cards on the left panel and the right hand panel corresponds to a geographical map.
 There are few custom points plotted on the map which correspond to the location of bridges (in this case) on the graph.
 This is a web appliation implemented using JavaScript, JQuery, Bootstrap, arcGIS APIs such as Map, InfoWindow, Popups etc.
+Whenever you hit the url for the first time, a service worker gets register under the Applications -> Service Worker inside the inspect element.
+The service worker is scripted in such a way that it will cache all the media files in the browser cache and the next time you run this application, it can even work as before with offline network.

 ## Getting Started